Ranking Points

 When you enter a competition, the organisers manage the draw so that crews of similar ability race each other.
 The measure of ability they use is the Crew Ranking Index (CRI), which is the sum of the Personal Ranking Indices (PRIs) of the individual rowers within the crew, excluding the cox.

-• Coxes gain the same ranking points as the rest of the crew but these will not count towards the crew’s CRI.
-Coxes who row, and rowers who cox, will have a separate sweep PRI, sculling PRI and coxing PRI.
+- Coxes gain the same ranking points as the rest of the crew but these do not count towards the crew’s CRI.
+Everyone has a separate sweep PRI, sculling PRI and coxing PRI.

-• You can check your PRI by logging into your account in the British Rowing Membership portal.
-From here, you can view your race history, current PRI is and how it is calculated.
+- You can check your PRI by logging into your account in the British Rowing Membership system.
+From here, you can view your race history, current PRI, and how it was calculated.

 Event Banding